markusReinert/ExtremeSurgeAnalysis/README.md

 126, e2021JC017794.
 [DOI: 10.1029/2021JC017794](https://doi.org/10.1029/2021JC017794)

-When you use the code in this repository, please cite our paper using this information.
+When using the code in this repository, please cite this paper.

-Every version (or “Release”) of this code has also an individual DOI.
+Every version (or “Release”) of this code has an individual DOI.
-Please cite the DOI of the version you use, too.
+Please also cite the DOI of the version you use.
 You find the DOIs to all versions by clicking on the DOI badge above.
 This badge always redirects to the latest code version.

+## Description

-Note that the data used in the manuscript cannot be published here for copyright reasons, and thus needs to be obtained separately.
-The surge levels at Brest can be computed from the tide gauge measurements published on the website https://data.shom.fr/, using the method described in the manuscript, or can be obtained from the corresponding author upon request.
+The data used in the paper cannot be published here for copyright reasons and needs to be obtained separately.
+The surge levels at Brest can be computed from the tide gauge measurements published on the website https://data.shom.fr/, using the method described by Reinert *et al.* (2021), or can be obtained from the corresponding author upon request.
 The GESLA-2 surge dataset of Woodworth et al. (2017) can be obtained from the website https://gesla.org/, as explained in [tools_GESLA.py](tools_GESLA.py).
 The climate index data